-At other times, a basement waterproofing company is hired to install a new drainage system, floor, and sump pump setup but underestimates the amount of groundwater entering the drainage system.
+A basement waterproofing company is hired to install a new drainage system, floor, and sump pump setup but underestimates the amount of groundwater entering the drainage system.
 They may have installed a low horsepower sump pump unable to handle the water volume entering the system.
 The pump will always be on, eating away at electricity and not getting the job done.
-Worse yet, burning out the overworked pump leading to a flooded basement, a problem it was supposed to solve in the first place.
+Worse yet, burning out the overworked pump led to a flooded basement, a problem it was supposed to solve in the first place.

 The only way to avoid all these problems is to have a sump pump or pumps with the correct horsepower set in an appropriately sized sump basket.
 Only a skilled installer will know what you require to ensure your basement stays dry.

 First, the installer must determine how much water enters your drainage system during peak rainfall.
 Several factors come into the equation; the depth of your basement and where it meets the hydrostatic line (water above this line will enter your drainage system), the type of soil (rocky, clay, or spongy) surrounding your house, and most importantly a familiarity with the area and the weather patterns.